weaviate/weaviate/README.md

 ### Flexibility

 You can use Weaviate to conveniently **vectorize your data at import time**, or alternatively you can **upload your own vectors**.

 These vectorization options are enabled by Weaviate modules.
 Modules enable use of popular services and model hubs such as [OpenAI](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai), [Cohere](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere) or [HuggingFace](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-huggingface) and much more, including use of local and custom models.

 ### Production-readiness

 Weaviate is designed to take you from **rapid prototyping** all the way to **production at scale**.

 To this end, Weaviate is built with [scaling](https://weaviate.io/developers/weaviate/concepts/cluster), [replication](https://weaviate.io/developers/weaviate/concepts/replication-architecture), and [security](https://weaviate.io/developers/weaviate/configuration/authentication) in mind, among others.

 ### Beyond search

-Weaviate is a search engine that is capable of much more.
+Weaviate powers lightning-fast vector searches, but it is capable of much more.
 Some of its other superpowers include **recommendation**, **summarization**, and **integrations with neural search frameworks**.

 ## What can you build with Weaviate?

-For starters, you can build vector search engines with text, images, or a combination of both.
+For starters, you can build vector databases with text, images, or a combination of both.

 You can also build question and answer extraction, summarization and classification systems.